lemrey/sdk-nrf/applications/nrf_tbr/README.rst

       4 packets transmitted, 4 received, 0% packet loss, time 3005ms
       rtt min/avg/max/mdev = 19.472/24.395/36.261/6.893 ms

-DHCPv6 and Prefix Delegation
+DHCPv6 and prefix delegation
 ----------------------------

-During the nRF Thread Border Router startup it automatically communicates with DHCPv6 server in order to receive an address for non-Thread interface.
+During the nRF TBR startup, the application automatically communicates with the DHCPv6 server to receive an address for a non-Thread interface.
 Moreover, it requests a delegated prefix for subnetting.

-Information about network interface can be displayed and verified using the following ``net iface`` command.
+Use the ``net iface`` command to display and verify information about network interface.
-Assigned address by DHCP server should be listed in 'IPv6 Unicast addresses' section as in the example command output below:
+The address assigned by the DHCP server should be listed in `IPv6 Unicast addresses` section as in the following sample command output:

 .. code-block:: console